 Dear Friends and Family,

-But wait, there's more!
-On September 28, I will also participate in my first PMC Unpaved (started in 2023), a gravel bike fundraising ride over the scenic back roads of the Berkshires in western Massachusetts.
-It does require me to raise a minimum of $1,500 and $4,000 for Summit Fundraiser status (similar to Heavy Hitter).
+On October 4, I will also participate in my second consecutive PMC Unpaved (started in 2023), a gravel bike fundraising ride over the scenic back roads of the Berkshires in western Massachusetts.
 Like all funds raised from any of the PMC events, we are closer by the mile to a cure.

 Perhaps one day, cancer will no longer be in the conversation.